 At Syndicode, we have an online meeting with a new customer to discuss the general subject idea.
 We need to know your business model and the desired functionality when creating a marketplace website.

-With that data in hand, we will create a presentation for you to demonstrate how we will build a marketplace app.
+With that data in hand, we create a presentation to demonstrate how we will build a marketplace app.
 You will learn how we work and what project management methodology we apply (Scrum, Agile).

 Also, we explain how we approach the task evaluation and what development team we will need to create a marketplace website.

 At this stage, we will create the architecture of the marketplace website.
-With its help, we define its future design, infrastructure, user experience, and software modules.
+With its help, we define the website’s future design, infrastructure, user experience, and software modules.
 Here we focus on the scalability of the future e-commerce platform.

 We follow the basic principles of scalable web architecture design.
 This approach will allow us to define how to build a marketplace for you that will support the higher loads without fundamental changes and additional expenses.

 After that, we form technical specifications based on user stories.
 We define a user story as a brief description of the main tasks the software product should perform.
-They are written in plain language and viewed from the users’ point of view.
+They are written in plain language and consider the users’ points of view.

 Below you can see the user stories list created by our team for a custom web product:

 At Syndicode, we have been helping customers define how to build marketplaces that will blossom since 2014.
 Over these years, we have learned to hold discovery sessions 40% faster.
-This approach allowed us to define how to create marketplaces that will cost 30% less than before.
-In addition, we can define the functionality that your marketplace website actually needs.
+We have also defined how to create marketplaces that will cost 30% less than before.
+In addition, we can determine the functionality that your marketplace website actually needs.

 In the end, you will get an infrastructural diagram and technical specifications.
 Apart from that, we will provide you with the project timeline and cost estimates.
 We will start prioritizing features if the desired functionality exceeds the budget or timeline.
 We will define the core features that should be included in the first version of your marketplace.

-If the software development team expenses are the issue, we can offer the following option.
-We can create a team that consists of a senior developer and a junior developer can work on your project with almost the same efficiency as a standard team.
+If the software development team expenses are the issue, we can create smaller teams.
+For instance, a tandem of a senior developer and a junior developer can work on your project with almost the same efficiency as a standard team.